Looking after yourself emotionally

 Living with a long-term (chronic) illness can have emotional, as well as physicals, effects.
 This is common and understandable.

-If you experience emotional effects, you are not alone.
+If you feel emotional effects, you are not alone.

 Feeling frustrated, anxious or low is not a sign of weakness.
 Many people feel this way when they live with a condition like hidradenitis suppurativa (HS).